junming12/book700/_sources/intro.md

 # Welcome to My Stata Program Book

-Welcome to Mu's Stata program book.
+Welcome to my Stata program book.
 This book serves as a guide to a set of Stata programs our group developed as part of the National Health and Nutrition Examination Survey (NHANES) project.

 ## Introduction